QShield: Securing Neural Networks Against Adversarial Attacks using Quantum Circuits: Preliminaries

 \subsection{Evaluation Metrics}

-To comprehensively evaluate the robustness and efficiency of the models, we adopt three widely recognized evaluation metrics \cite{macas2024adversarial}: Original Detection Rate (ODR), Attack Success Rate (ASR), and Total Time Cost (TTC).
+To comprehensively evaluate the robustness and efficiency of the models, we employ three widely recognized evaluation metrics \citep{macas2024adversarial}: Original Detection Rate (ODR), Attack Success Rate (ASR), and Total Time Cost (TTC).

-\begin{itemize} \item \textbf{Original Detection Rate.} The ODR measures the classification accuracy of a model on clean, unperturbed test samples.
+\begin{itemize} \item \textbf{Original Detection Rate.} The ODR quantifies the classification accuracy of a model on clean, unperturbed test samples.
 Let $N_{\text{correct}}^{\text{clean}}$ denote the number of correctly classified samples in the clean test set, and $N_{\text{total}}$ the total number of test samples.
-Then:
+The ODR is calculated as:

-\item \textbf{Attack Success Rate.} The ASR quantifies the effectiveness of adversarial attacks by reporting the proportion of originally correct predictions that are flipped to incorrect ones after perturbation.
-Let $N_{\text{misclassified}}^{\text{adv}}$ represent the number of adversarial samples that were misclassified, and $N_{\text{correct}}^{\text{clean}}$ the number of clean correctly classified samples.
-Then:
+\item \textbf{Attack Success Rate.} The ASR measures the effectiveness of adversarial attacks by determining the proportion of originally correct predictions that are altered to incorrect classifications following perturbation.
+Let $N_{\text{misclassified}}^{\text{adv}}$ represent the number of adversarial samples that are misclassified, and $N_{\text{correct}}^{\text{clean}}$ the number of clean correctly classified samples.
+The ASR is defined as:

-\item \textbf{Total Time Cost.} TTC represents the total elapsed computational time required to train and evaluate a given model, capturing the trade-off between robustness and efficiency:
+\item \textbf{Total Time Cost.} The TTC represents the total elapsed computational time required to train and evaluate a given model, thereby capturing the inherent trade-off between robustness and computational efficiency:

 where $T_{\text{train}}$ and $T_{\text{test}}$ denote the training and testing times, respectively. \end{itemize}